tafadzwagonera/dutuphp/README.rst

 ``execute|rowCount|fetch|fetchAll(...)`` are **executors**.
 They execute the queries built up by builders and altered by modifiers.
-Each executor returns *something* when it's invoked: That *something* could be a boolean, array or just a integer depending on which method was invoked.
+Each executor returns *something* when it's invoked.
+That *something* could be a boolean, array or just a integer depending on which method was invoked.

 ``...->execute(); returns {boolean} a true or false value;``